-In children and adults, the body works to keep the microbiotica finger print although certain circumstances such as infections, antiobiotic use, pathogens ingested from food and poor diet can have negative effects.
+In children and adults, the body works to keep the microbiotica fingerprint although certain circumstances such as infections, antibiotic use, pathogens ingested from food, and poor diet can have negative effects.
 One way to enhance a child’s GI tract with more beneficial bacteria is the daily consumption of prebiotics and probiotics in food.

-“Normal, healthy kids don’t need supplements, ” says Hattner.
+“Normal, healthy kids don’t need supplements, ” said Hattner.
 “Fermented dairy products and plant foods that contain prebiotics are enough.”

 In her book, Hattner discusses how probiotic microorganisms stimulate the immune system and increase the acidity of the gut so undesirable bacteria can’t grow.
 Research also demonstrates that probiotics can improve in lactose digestion, diarrhea in infants, constipation, tolerance to antibiotic therapy and reduce symptoms of respiratory infections.

-There is a comprehensive list of prebiotic food sources in Gut Insight including the star players: bananas, onion, garlic, Jerusalem artichokes, asparagus, chicory root (inulin), whole wheat, barley and rye.
-Other potential prebiotic sources include berries, raisins, tomato, greens and legumes, oats, buckwheat and brown rice.
+There is a comprehensive list of prebiotic food sources in Gut Insight including the star players: bananas, onion, garlic, Jerusalem artichokes, asparagus, chicory root (inulin), whole wheat, barley, and rye.
+Other potential prebiotic sources include berries, raisins, tomatoes, greens and legumes, oats, buckwheat, and brown rice.

 But when happens when the GI tract goes awry with food allergies, constipation or antibiotic associated diarrhea?
 Hattner says most of the research for food allergies points to prevention — doing what you can to strengthen the gut in the early years — with studies mixed on the treatment of food allergies with probiotics.
 And giving a probiotic supplement when kids receive antibiotics makes sense, as antibiotics kill bad and good bacteria in the gut.